-We will not normally share personal data with anyone else, but may do so where:
+We will not normally share personal data with anyone else without consent, but there are certain circumstances where we may be required to do so.
+These include, but are not limited to, situations where:

-- There is an issue with a pupil or parent/carer that puts the safety of our staff at risk - We need to liaise with other agencies we will seek consent as necessary before doing this

-- Our suppliers or contractors need data to enable us to provide services to our staff and pupils for example, IT companies.
-When doing this, we will: - Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with data protection law - Establish a data sharing agreement with the supplier or contractor, either in the contract or as a standalone agreement, to ensure the fair and lawful processing of any personal data we share - Only share data that the supplier or contractor needs to carry out their service, and information necessary to keep them safe while working with us
+- > There is an issue with a pupil or parent/carer that puts the safety of our staff at risk - > We need to liaise with other agencies we will seek consent as necessary before doing this - Our suppliers or contractors need data to enable us to provide services to our staff and pupils for example, IT companies.
+When doing this, we will: - Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with UK data protection law - Establish a contract with the supplier or contractor to ensure the fair and lawful processing of any personal data we share - Only share data that the supplier or contractor needs to carry out their service

-We will also share personal data with law enforcement and government bodies where we are legally required to do so, including for:
+We will also share personal data with law enforcement and government bodies where we are legally required to do so.